sonkin/JAIG/README.md

 ## Installation

-First, you need to take JAIG.jar and JAIG.yaml from **JAIG folder** and copy it to your project.
+First, you need to take **JAIG folder** (with JAIG.jar and JAIG.yaml files) and copy it to your project.
 Then, you need to specify your *openAIApiKey* in the **JAIG.yaml** file.
 Then, install JAIG into IDEA as described below.